Brown-University-Library/geodata_map_inventory/README.md

 - basic prev/next functionality for incrementing drop-downs without having to click into them first
 - basic interactions (read and write) with SQLite database file on the shared drive, triggered by buttons
 - debugged the issue that prevented button-binding in a for loop
-- added prev-next buttons to each menu
+- added prev-next buttons to each labeled drop-down menu to increment/decrement selected values
-- added a "sign-in" drop down"
+- added a "sign-in" drop down for users to enter initials on each runtime
+- worked around floats issue by reading everything as strings and sorting by key

 To-do:
 - consider pointing to the different parts of the nested dictionary within the labeled drop down menu object, or just somehow rework the traverse / working dict / get values stuff
 - add a section of the GUI for displaying messages that doesn't require acknowledgement
-- disable prev and next buttons when menu is disabled
-- fill in sign-in method
+- change we have multiple to just a duplicate flag (not necessary to store quantities)
+- update sign-in to display most recent table accordingly
 - finish the methods for table display and remove selected record
 - initial table display should show maybe the last ten records from the given user
 - to do that, the user would need to be a record-level attribute, and we'd also need a dropdown/textbox asking for initials